 - Maintain good dental health.
 In a new study published in the British Medical Journal researchers found that people with poor oral hygiene had a 70 percent increased likelihood of developing heart disease compared to those who brushed regularly.
 Because gum disease can cause atherosclerosis, it is vital to brush your teeth at least twice a day and floss daily.
 Flossing breaks up bacteria colonies in the gums that can get into the blood stream and cause infection and inflammation in other parts of your body.
 Most importantly, be sure to have regular dental checkups and get your teeth cleaned every six months to remove plaque buildup.
 If this is not removed, you are very likely to get periodontal disease, which contributes to heart disease.

-- Nutritional Balancing with Hair Mineral Analysis.
-This program tests for mineral levels and heavy metals, allowing you to do targeted remineralization of your body – imperative for your health and detoxification.
-The underlying cause of most disease and health conditions are chemical and heavy metal toxicity.
-Hardened arteries are in part due to zinc deficiency.
+- Mineral Power with Hair Mineral Analysis.
+My Mineral Power program tests for mineral levels and heavy metals, allowing you to do targeted remineralization of your body – imperative for your health and detoxification.
+Hardened arteries are due to calcifications of the arteries.
+This situation is caused by adrenal fatigue and copper toxicity.
+When the blood has low sodium and potassium levels it is not able to retain calcium serum levels and calcium leaches out in to tissues including the arteries.
+This situation can be reversed on a Mineral Power program by healing the adrenals and removing calcifications from the body and arteries.
+Hardened arteries are also in part due to zinc deficiency.
 The body is then forced to patch the arteries with cadmium, a toxic heavy metal, that makes the arteries hardened and brittle.
 Eliminating heavy metals and industrial chemicals, built up in your system over your lifetime that are aggravating or causing this condition, will no doubt help atherosclerosis.
 In the process, you will greatly increase your overall health and prevent future diseases from developing.
 I offer extensive information on this site on how to detox from heavy metals and chemicals.
-For more information see Start a Nutritional Balancing Program.
+For more information see Mineral Power Program (formerly called Nutritional Balancing).

 - Infrared Saunas.
 Infrared Saunas are imperative to sweat out the hundreds of industrial chemicals we ingest every day.
 These chemicals not only contribute to hardening of the arteries, but so many other diseases and health conditions.
 Read more about them in my blog about Infrared Saunas.